An Assessment of the Overlooked Dangers of Template Engines: Template Engine analysis

 \section{Template Engine analysis}

 We highlighted the importance of selecting a template engine and knowing the security risks related to each engine.
 This section provides a methodology to analyze template engines and assess their security.
-We selected 34 template engines to analyze based on their popularity, searching both on GitHub (using stars as a meter of popularity) and Google (exploring top results for queries like "template engines in Python").
+We selected 34 template engines to analyze based on their popularity, searching both on GitHub (using stars as a measure of popularity) and other search engines (exploring top results for queries like "template engines in" plus the programming language of choice).